redhat-gamedev/srt-web-client/README.md

     npm install

 ### Build code and start a local web server
-Watches files for changes and will auto rebuild and refresh browser when files change
+Watches files for changes and will auto refresh browser when files change

-    npm start dev
+    npm start